In the early hours of the morning, six years ago. Laura called herself Noura.

 I hated him, and I told him that I blamed him for her death, the reaction of a mother who lost her daughter in the worse possible way.
 The hate and anger have departed.
-She would not have liked me to hate him.
+She would not have wanted me to hate him.
 There is no suggestion that Mubarak was responsible for Laura’s death, even though there were times when I thought he was.
 A mother’s anger, but I am now in a calmer place.
 Her love for him was obsessive, and she was not strong enough to break free.

 I also blamed the government of Dubai, but most of all, I blamed myself.

 When she died, I asked her, “How am I supposed to live?”
 But I was dead anyway.

-On her journey in life, she embraced a variety of beliefs, questioning, looking beyond what was written.
+On her journey in life, she embraced a variety of beliefs, questioning, and looking beyond what was written.
 Christianity, Buddhism, Hinduism, Islam, Sufism, and Theosophy, searching to find meaning in a world that made no sense to her, trying to make sense of a world where she didn’t fit, ultimately embracing Islam.

 “A journey between Allah and I, which has been hard, trials, sadness, confusion, yet miracles happen after long periods of trials.
 Allah helps those even when no human does,” she wrote in an email to the Islamic Centre in Dubai.